hyunyoungnam/PINN_Crack_Propagation/README.md

-# HiDeNN
+# PINN for the crack propagation problem
-Hierarchical Deep Neural Network written by Hyun-Young Nam
+written by Hyun-Young Nam